bmuellerhstat/pr-practice/README.md

 The best way to relax after a long day is to eat ice cream, watch a movie, and to sleep.

-The best ice cream is mint chocolate chip.
+The best ice cream flavor is strawberry.